notfixingit3/wireguard_pihole/README.md

 AWS t2.micro Ubuntu 22.04

 # SSH User
-Make sure you can ssh and sudo -s into your VPN before tne next step.
+Make sure you can ssh and sudo -s into your VPS before tne next step.
 If you need to use a different username, uncomment and set ansible_user in the host file.

 # External Firewall: like Digital Ocean Firewall, Azure Inbound Ports, AWS Security Groups